The Sri Lanka Travel Specialists

 Dine at the Alaka restaurant for international dishes; Makara for authentic Chinese cuisine; or Nagula, a wattle and daub Sri Lankan restaurant.
 Adjoining is the well-presented Paddy Museum that highlights traditional cultivation and harvesting methods.
 Other facilities include two bars, a nightclub, fully-equipped gym, indoor badminton court, and conference and business centre.
 An infinity swimming pool looks across to the magnificent Pidurangala and Sigiriya rocks.
 Relax and rejuvenate at the Ayur Vie Spa that offers traditional Ayurvedic massages and other treatments.

-Aliya Resort & Spa is a modern and minimalist hotel north of Sigiriya with breathtaking views of the ancient Pidurangala rock temple and the Sigiriya Rock Fortress.
-Strikingly well-appointed for its competitive price and convenient for all cultural triangle sites, it is about four hours from Colombo’s international airport.
+Aliya Resort & Spa is convenient for all cultural triangle sites and is about four hours from Colombo’s international airport.

 Ratings based on real traveller reviews in the past 4 years